UlisesAlexanderAM/my_portfolio_api/README.md

   As a person who wants to keep track of my skills, I want to update a skill, so that I can keep it up to date.

   Acceptance criteria:
-  - [x] I can update a skill by its id
   - [x] I can update a skill by its name
   - [ ] I can update a skill's description
   - [ ] I can update a skill's image or icon